JeffreyPanotes/OS-Ticket-prereq3/README.md

 <p>
  Now on the other tab on the right under manage folder select Browse *80 (HTTP).
  <p>
- If evrything is correct so for it should bring you to the OSTicket installer.
+ If evrything is correct so far it should bring you to the OSTicket installer.
  <p>
   We will nave to initialize more extenstions as you can see some have errors.
   <p>